Krypton-Suite-Legacy-Archive/Krypton-NET-5.470/Help/DocFX/articles/topic144.md

-Change the base class from the default of 'Form' to be 'ComponentFactory.Krypton.Toolkit.KryptonForm'.
+Change the base class from the default of 'Form' to be 'Krypton.Toolkit.KryptonForm'.
 Your new definition for C\# would be: -

-public partial class Form1 : ComponentFactory.Krypton.Toolkit.KryptonForm
+public partial class Form1 : Krypton.Toolkit.KryptonForm

 If using VB.NET then your new definition should like this: -

 Partial Class Form1
-    Inherits ComponentFactory.Krypton.Toolkit.KryptonForm
+    Inherits Krypton.Toolkit.KryptonForm

 Recompile the project and then show the form in design mode again, this time you should see custom chrome applied to the form.